 Job seekers must:

-- offer training, supervision and a permanent position with a minimum of 35 hours/week of work.
+- Offer training, supervision and a permanent position with approximately 35 hours/week of work, unless the potential new hire has a need for less hours.

 How do I get into the Wage Subsidy program?

-Talk to your Case Manager about whether this is a good fit to assist you in gaining skills and finding sustainable employment.
-The Case Manager can refer you to the Wage Subsidy Program.
+Talk to your Employment Counselor at Work BC about whether this is a good fit to assist you in gaining skills and finding sustainable employment.
+The Employment Counselor can refer you to the Wage Subsidy Program.

 How much is the Wage Subsidy?